-The following table details the Group's sensitivity to a 5% (2020: 5%) increase or decrease in Renminbi against the relevant foreign currencies.
-5% (2020: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis covers only outstanding foreign currency-denominated monetary items and adjusts their translation at the end of the reporting period in response to 5% (2020: 5%) changes in the exchange rate between Renminbi and the relevant foreign currencies.
-A positive number below indicates an increase in profit or a decrease in loss where Renminbi strengthens by 5% (2020: 5%) against the relevant foreign currencies.
-For a 5% (2020: 5%) weakening of Renminbi against the relevant foreign currencies, there would be an equal and opposite impact on the profit or loss and the balances below would be negative.
+The following table details the Group's sensitivity to a 5% (2022: 5%) increase or decrease in RMB against the relevant foreign currencies.
+5% (2022: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period of 5% (2022: 5%) changes in foreign currency rates.
+A positive number below indicates an increase in post-tax profit or decrease in post-tax loss where RMB strengthens 5% (2022: 5%) against the relevant currencies.
+For a 5% (2022: 5%) weakening of RMB against the relevant currencies, there would be an equal and opposite impact on the profit or loss and the balances below would be negative.